openmv/openmv-projects/donkey-car/README.md

 ## How does the robocar follow the line?

 The OpenMV Cam uses linear regression to detect where the line is and then follow it.
-With the the OpenMV Cam the machine vision part is simple.
+With the OpenMV Cam the machine vision part is simple.
 Most of the work the script the OpenMV Cam is running has to do with turning the line detection into servo outputs to control the robocar.
 You can read more about what's going on at the blog post [here](https://openmv.io/blogs/news/linear-regression-line-following).